fredgibbs/fredgibbs.github.io/courses/food-system-literacy/index.md

 ## Required Readings
 There are no required books for the course.
 All readings that aren't already online (and some that are) will be available through the class Zotero library.
 This will be discussed in class, but for reference, please see the [instructions for connecting](http://fredgibbs.net/courses/etc/zotero.html).
-The URL for the group library will be posted shortly.
+The URL for the group library is [https://www.zotero.org/groups/1647225/food-production-unm/items](https://www.zotero.org/groups/1647225/food-production-unm/items).